Quantization of Carrollian conformal scalar theories: Introduction

 In this paper, we will focus on the Carrollian conformal scalar theories in $d=2$ and $d=3$.
 In $d=2$, the Carrollian conformal symmetry extends to BMS$_3$ symmetry, which contains infinite number of generators $\{l_n, m_n\}$ with $l_n$ being Virasoro generators, leading to the super-rotations, and $m_n$ being a set of commuting generators, leading to the super-translations.
 In $d=3$, the Carrollian conformal symmetry extends to BMS$_4$ generated by two sets of Virasoro generators $\{l_n, \bar{l}_{\bar{n}}\}$ corresponding to super-translations, and one set of commuting generators $m_{n,\bar{n}}$ corresponding to super-translations.
 Since the infinite dimensional BMS$_3$ and BMS$_4$ symmetries share similar structure with the symmetry of CFT$_2$, we can discuss them by using a similar method.
 In contrast, for $d\ge 4$, the symmetry extends to BMS$_{d+1}$ symmetry, where the super-rotation part contains only finite number of generators.
 Thereby the Carrollian conformal theories in $d\ge 4$ should be treated in different ways.

-The main motivation for this work is to discuss the realizations of different vacuums in quantum theories.
+The main motivation for this work is to discuss the realizations of different vacua in quantum theories.
+The vacuum issue was initially discussed in late 80's \cite{Gamboa:1989px}.
+Further in \cite{Gamboa:1989zc}, the authors discussed the quantization with Weyl ordering and the one with normal ordering, corresponding to the canonical and highest weight quantization in present work respectively.
+Quite recently, the vacua were discussed in \cite{Bagchi:2009pe}, and were further explored in \cite{Campoleoni:2016vsh, Casali:2016atr, Bagchi:2020fpr}.
 In \cite{Bagchi:2020fpr}, the authors proposed three different quantization schemes with different vacuum conditions.
 Here, we use massless Carrollian scalar theories to realize the induced vacuum and the highest-weight vacuum.
 It turns out that in $d=2$ Carrollian magnetic scalar theory, the canonical vacuum corresponds to the induced vacuum.
 We manage to find a realization of the highest-weight vacuum, which breaks the unitarity of the Hilbert space.
 For $d=3$ Carrollian scalar theories, the canonical vacuum also corresponds to the induced vacuum, while there is no simple way to realize the highest-weight vacuum without breaking the rotational symmetry.

 Another motivation for this work is to discuss the forms of the correlation functions.
 In \cite{Chen:2021xkw}, the authors found two different forms of correlation functions of the Carrollian conformal field theories by solving the Ward identities, namely the power-law form and the Dirac delta-function form.
 In fact, both of the forms are reasonable.
 On one hand, the Carrollian conformal theories can be viewed as the $c\to0$ limit of CFTs, which suggests that the correlation functions should exhibit power-law behaviors of the space-time coordinates by taking the $c\to0$ limit in CFT correlators.
 On the other hand, it has been shown in \cite{Chen:2023pqf} that directly applying the path-integral formalism yields the correlation functions with Dirac delta-function in spatial directions multiplied by a power-law function in the time direction, i.e. something like $t^m \partial^n\delta^{(d-1)}(x)$.
 In this paper, we make it clear that two forms of the correlation functions stem from different quantization schemes.
 More precisely, the correlation functions in purely power-law forms correspond to the highest-weight vacuum, while the correlation functions in delta-function forms correspond to the induced vacuum.